Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 02.md

 	- Cordelia: 14
 	- Camille: 15
 	- We all see a 6-foot-ish half-elf (dude) (looks determined but also a little confused) wearing a *black robe* instead of a white robe, and his *armor has gold plating*.
 The insignia on his chest also has a *tree instead of a clover*
-		- He turns to Kaya, and asks if we're waiting to see the owners of the mithril camp
+		- He turns to Kaya, and asks if we're waiting to see the owners of the [[Mithril]] camp
 		- Persuasion: 7
 			- He says "no, not the right one" AND HIS RUDE ASS WALKS AWAY!!!
 BLOWING HIM UP WITH MY MIND 💥💥💥
 - [[Simon|The halfling at the desk]] waves us over!